![]() |

 Yes.

-voltage of power transformers since long.
-OLTC are attached to the power
+voltage of power transformers for a long.
+OLTC is attached to the power

 transformers.
-Control cables run from OLTC to panel in the control room and it
+Control cables run from OLTC to the panel in the control room and it

 Variable autotransformers like Variacs and Power-stats have a